-There are four basic skin types.
-Normal, oily, dry and combination.
+There are five basic skin types - normal, oily, dry, combination and sensitive.
 Let’s take a look at how to determine your skin type.

 Normal skin is neither too oily nor too dry.
 It has balanced sebum production and good blood circulation.

 Oily skin is characterized by a greasy appearance.
 This skin type is prone to acne breakouts.
 Oily skin is the result of excess sebum production.